sebivenlo/esd-2024-nixos-container/practical/README.md

 If both commands execute successfully, it confirms that your Docker container is correctly set up with Nix and the specified packages.

+---

 ### 12. Add another program

-Continue by searching through [the Nix packages](https://search.nixos.org/packages) and add a addtional program
+Continue by searching through [the Nix packages](https://search.nixos.org/packages) and add an addtional program, If you got no idea: you could write a simple java or c hello world using vim, search for the packages containing the dependencies needed and add them to the list.

+---

+### 13. Nix Language tutorial

+Finally, start with these short excercises on Nix [(O)](https://nixcloud.io/tour/?id=introduction/nix)
 ```